ShutaoChen97/KGIPA/README.md

 > For more information on other cuda versions, see the [pytorch installation documentation](https://pytorch.org/).

 ## 1.3 Tools
-Feature extraction tools and databases on which KEIPA relies:
+Feature extraction tools and databases on which KGIPA relies:
 ```
 SCRATCH-1D 1.2
 IUPred2A \